AustinGil/presentations/edge-compute.md

 Edge compute adds complexity.

-Small projects may not benefit from tradeoffs.
+Small projects may not get as good of an ROI.

 The important thing is to understand distributed systems and architecture.